 4-Year College/University Representative Visits

 Throughout the semester Transfer Services offers opportunities for students to meet individually with a representative from a 4-year college/university they are considering to have all questions answered.
 Schedule a meeting with a representative from the colleges below.
-All appointments will be held in Transfer Services B-102.
+All appointments will be held in Student Development (Room A-131).